fbpx

 How is Tinnitus Treated?

-Sudden hearing loss and tinnitus are considered an emergency as this viral infection can permanently damage your hearing.
+Sudden hearing loss and tinnitus are considered an emergency, as this viral infection can permanently damage your hearing.
 A simple office procedure, trans-tympanic dexamethasone perfusion, has the potential to reverse this hearing loss and treat the ringing.

 Hearing Aid Services